juhaku/juhakudb/README.md

 With JuhakuDb managing SQLite database is fast and simply and it is quick to adapt on using the library.
 Libarary also provides annotated repositories with basic CRUD functionalities.

 ### ORM handling
-Annotation based ORM handling reminds a lot Hibernate.
-If Hibernate is something you are already familiar with this should not be a too much to take then.
-There are similar annotations like ManyToOne, ManyToMany, OneToOne, OneToMany, Entiy, Id, Column etc. and they work in similar way to Hibernite.
+Annotation based ORM handling works with same javax persistence annotations as Hibernate would work.
+If Hibernate is something you are already familiar with this should not be a too much to take.
+Currently supported javax persistence annotations are ManyToOne, ManyToMany, OneToOne, OneToMany, Entiy, Id, Column, Transient.

 Annotated classes will be mapped accordingly and database tables will be automatically created with relations by the annotations.